|< ρℝεν|||||ℂσητεητs|||||ℕεχτ >|

 The Mathematics that is included in Chapters up until Chapter 8 is mostly of no greater difficulty than what was included in the UK Further Mathematics A Level sylabus in the mid-1980s ; a lot of it is much simpler than that.
 UK A-levels are broadly the equivalent of US High School, but perhaps with some Advanced Placement classes thrown in.
 Curricula have no doubt changed since back when the author was studying at this level, so the time at which students are introduced to the subjects covered in this book may have changed accordingly.
 Chapter 6 has some more complicated elements, but not too many.
 From Chapter 8 to Chapter 16, some of the work introduced might sit in the first term of an undergraduate Mathematics course.
 Chapter 17 and onwards would most likely be covered in the second or maybe third years; though I have focussed on the simpler elements where possible.
 However, I would actually argue that a lot of the Mathematics is probably simpler than might be expected; instead it is the concepts that require a bit more thought to absorb.
 I have tried to be clear in my explanations and to omit details that are not pertinent to the journey I hope to take reader on.
 My assertion is that anyone with a firm grip of arithmetic, some idea about basic geometry and – more importantly – the desire to master the subject matter, will be able to work their way through the text unaided.

 I would however like to offer a caveat.
 Most of the Mathematics contained in this book I have dredged up from my memory, or worked through from first principles based on sometimes hazy recollections.
 I have reached for the crutch of Wikipedia when necessary, but tried to make this more the exception that the rule.
 I have certainly not transcribed any proofs word for word, regardless of their source.
-A downside of this approach is that I will certainly have omitted some salient facts that a more comprehensive text booked would have included.
+A downside of this approach is that I will undoubtedly have omitted some salient facts that a more comprehensive text booked would have included.
 It is also very likely that either my memory has misled me, or my logic has been faulty in some places.
 Equally good old fashioned mistakes may well have crept in to the text here and there.
 For all these reasons, these pages should not be viewed as authoritative, but rather as an impressionist’s painting of some elements of Group Theory; conveying the essential meaning while some of the details are lost in the width of the paint brush.

 The book is not intended to be a study aid!